-FBA fees for products sold outside Amazon are higher
+FBA fulfillment fees for products sold outside Amazon are higher

-Amazon has nearly 50 percent of market share in e-commerce; however, 80 percent of Amazon merchants sell their products on channels outside of Amazon.
-You can use Fulfilled by Amazon for products you sell on your own website or another platform, such as eBay or a Shopify-based store.
-This is called multi-channel fulfillment (MCF), and the fees are a bit higher.
+Amazon has nearly 50 percent of the market share in ecommerce; however, 80 percent of Amazon merchants sell their products on channels outside of Amazon.
+You can use FBA for products you sell on your own website or another platform, such as eBay or a Shopify-based store.
+This is called multi-channel fulfillment (MCF), and the fees are a bit higher in these cases.

-For example, if you sell a standard-size product, such as a T-shirt that weighs 5 ounces after packaging, and ship it via standard shipping, the MCF fee would be $5.85, as illustrated in the chart below.
+For example, if you sell a standard-size product, such as a T-shirt that weighs 5 ounces after packaging and ship it via standard shipping, the MCF fee would be $5.95, as illustrated in the chart below.

-There are several other types of FBA fees that users should keep in mind.
+There are several additional fees that sellers should keep in mind.
 While not all of these fees will apply to every seller, it’s important to consider them in your budget.

-If you’re selling items on Amazon with an Individual Selling plan, you’ll pay a per-item selling fee of 99 cents on each product sold.
+If you’re selling items on Amazon with an Individual Selling plan, you’ll pay a per-item selling fee of $0.99 on each product sold.
 If you have a Professional Selling Plan, you’ll pay $39.99 a month and have no per-item fee.

 Sellers pay a referral fee on each item sold on Amazon, and this fee is determined by which category your product falls into.
-For example, a book has a 15% referral fee, while a T-shirt has a 17% referral fee.
-Consult the table below for a complete list of categories and their referral fees.
+For example, a book has a 15% referral fee with a $1.80 closing fee, while a cell phone has an 8% referral fee.
+Consult this table below for a complete list of categories and their referral fees.

 Removal order fees